FrancisBanville/ms_interpreting_probabilities/README.md

 their occurrences $X_{i,k}$ and $X_{j,k}$), local abundances $N_{i,k}$ and
 $N_{j,k}$, local traits $T_{i,k}$ and $T_{j,k}$, local environmental conditions
 $E_k$, network area (or volume) $A_0$, time interval $t_0$, network properties
 $f(L_k)$, and biological feasibility $M_{i, j}$.
-When these conditions are not explicit, it may be because they have been marginalized over, which would be reflected in the overall uncertainty of the interaction.
+When these conditions are absent from an expression, it may be because they have been marginalized over, which would be reflected in the overall uncertainty of the interaction.
+Interaction probabilities may also have been implicitly conditioned on missing variables (e.g., when estimated for specific values of these variables without explicitly including them as conditions), potentially impacting our interpretation.
 The local probability of interaction is described by the following expression when all of these conditional variables are included:

 $$P(L_{i, j, k} | X_{i,k}, X_{j,k}, N_{i,k}, N_{j,k}, T_{i,k}, T_{j,k},
 E_k, A_0, t_0, f(L_k), M_{i, j}).$$ {#eq:local}